DDD Academy

 • Introducing a concrete problem domain model

-• Functional Domain Modeling in Scala - we will use the following features of Scala to implement the above domain model incrementally
+• Functional Domain Modelling in Scala - we will use the following features of Scala to implement the above domain model incrementally

 • Algebraic Data Types (ADTs) and Pattern Matching

-• Composition of functions to implement domain behaviors
+• Composition of functions to implement domain behaviours

-• Role of static types in domain modeling
+• Role of static types in domain modelling

 • Functional in the small OO in the large